 No. Only the parent with whom you resided the longest during the preceding 12 months should provide financial information.
 If you did not live with either parent or lived with both equally, then the parent who provided the most financial support should provide financial information on the FAFSA.

 Yes.
-Your stepparent's financial information must be included even if he or she is not helping you pay for your education.
+Your stepparent's financial information must be included, even if they is not helping you pay for your education.

 You will indicate on the financial aid application that your parents are living together but not married and provide information for both parents on the application.

-Yes, but you will only be eligible for the unsubsidized Stafford Loan, which means you must pay interest while attending college.
+Yes, but you will only be eligible for the Unsubsidized Direct Loan, which means you must pay interest while attending college.
 However, if your inability to obtain parental information is due to unusual circumstances (parental incarceration, abuse, abandonment, etc.), you should contact your college's financial aid office to inquire about a dependency override, which will allow you to apply as an independent student.